DerBrunoIR/EbayStatistics/README.md

 2. perform a search
 3. open extension popup
 4. press the `add listings` button
 5. go back to 2 for adding more listings or take a look on charts

+I recommend using the `advanced search` and increasing the number of listings per page to 240.
+Additionally you could choose to display only sold listings and exclude terms linked to other articles.

 # Issues
 Changes made to the ebay UI could break this extension.